bartkoedijk/react-native-firebase-hooks/database/README.md

 const [values, loading, error] = useListVals < T > (reference, options);
 ```

-As `useList`, but this hook extracts a typed list of the `firebase.database.DataSnapshot.val()` values, rather than the the
+As `useList`, but this hook extracts a typed list of the `FirebaseDatabaseTypes.DataSnapshot.val()` values, rather than the the
-`firebase.database.DataSnapshot`s themselves.
+`FirebaseDatabaseTypes.DataSnapshot`s themselves.

 The `useListVals` hook takes the following parameters:

 - `reference`: (optional) `firebase.database.Reference` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `keyField`: (optional) `string` field name that should be populated with the `firebase.database.DataSnapshot.id` property in the returned values.
+  - `keyField`: (optional) `string` field name that should be populated with the `FirebaseDatabaseTypes.DataSnapshot.id` property in the returned values.
-  - `refField`: (optional) `string` field name that should be populated with the `firebase.database.DataSnapshot.ref` property.
+  - `refField`: (optional) `string` field name that should be populated with the `FirebaseDatabaseTypes.DataSnapshot.ref` property.
-  - `transform`: (optional) a function that receives the raw `firebase.database.DataSnapshot.val()` for each item in the list to allow manual transformation of the data where required by the application.
+  - `transform`: (optional) a function that receives the raw `FirebaseDatabaseTypes.DataSnapshot.val()` for each item in the list to allow manual transformation of the data where required by the application.
 See [`Transforming data`](#transforming-data) below.

 Returns:

 - `values`: an array of `T`, or `undefined` if no reference is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
-- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the data, or `undefined` if there is no error
+- `error`: Any `ReactNativeFirebase.NativeFirebaseError` returned by Firebase when trying to load the data, or `undefined` if there is no error

 ### useObject